ydsingh/alexa/README.md

 #### Table of Contents <a id="toc"></a>
  + [feature-demos](feature-demos) are demos focused on demonstrating a specific feature
  + [guides](guides) contains supplemental guides to address specific use cases
- + [tools](tools) contains utilities and tools which help make skill building or operating easiser.
+ + [tools](tools) contains utilities and tools which help make skill building or operating easier.

 #### Before Cooking (prerequisites)